Gauge dependence of scalar-induced gravitational waves from isocurvature perturbations: Analytical results: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work we analyzed scalar–induced secondary gravitational waves sourced by primordial isocurvature perturbations across nine gauges during radiation domination viz. longitudinal (Poisson), comoving–orthogonal (CO), synchronous/TT, total–matter (TM), uniform–curvature (UC), uniform–density (UD), uniform–expansion (UE), Newtonian–motion (Nm), and N–body.
+In this work we analyzed scalar– induced secondary gravitational waves sourced by primordial isocurvature perturbations across nine gauges during radiation domination viz. longitudinal (Poisson), CO, synchronous/TT, TM, UC, UD, UE, Nm, and N–body.
 We used the $(d,s)$ parametrization of the convolution domain and obtained analytic transfer kernels $I_{c/s}(d,s,x)$ in each slicing (lengthy formulas are evaluated directly for the figures).
 For every gauge we tracked the late–time evolution of the source, the kernels, and the energy–density spectrum; the longitudinal result serves as our benchmark.

 As detailed in Sec.~\ref{sec.2}, each gauge fixes a slicing (time) and a threading (space) through its conditions on $(\phi,\psi,B,E)$ and the matter variables.
 These choices control whether non–radiative pieces of the scalar source survive inside the kernel and therefore set the evolution seen at late times during RD, prior to isolating the free GW.
 In longitudinal ($B=E=0$; no scalar shear) the non–radiative pieces cancel efficiently and the kernel decays as $x^{-1}$, so $\Omega_{\rm GW}$ tends to a constant.
 In CO ($\delta V=0$, $B=0$; comoving, orthogonal slicing) no condition is imposed on the scalar shear $E$, so a non-oscillatory piece of the source survives; the kernel grows $\sim x^{2}$ and hence $\Omega_{\rm GW}\propto x^{6}$.
 In TT ($\phi=0$, $B=0$; synchronous slicing) the absence of lapse and shift removes cancellations of non-radiative terms; the time integral then accumulates as $x^{3}$, yielding $\Omega_{\rm GW}\propto x^{8}$.
 In TM ($\delta V=0$, $E=0$; comoving, shear–free threading) and UC ($\psi=0$, $E=0$; flat slices, shear–free) the residual lapse/curvature choice leaves a weaker late-time increase, with kernels $\sim x$ and $\Omega_{\rm GW}\propto x^{4}$.
 In UD ($\delta\rho=0$, $E=0$; constant–density slices, shear–free) the kernel saturates to $x^{0}$ so that $\Omega_{\rm GW}\propto x^{2}$.
 By contrast, UE ($E=0$, $\nabla^{2}\sigma=3(\mathcal H\phi+\psi')$) enforces uniform expansion and removes the offending pieces, yielding the same $x^{-1}$ tail as longitudinal.
 The Nm conditions ($B=0$, $E''=-\mathcal H E'$) supply no intrinsic oscillatory transfer, and the spectrum overlays the longitudinal curve.
 The N–body choice ($\psi=\tfrac{1}{3}\nabla^{2}E$, $\delta V=-B$) aligns with $N$–body practice and produces a damped evolution with the standard $x^{-1}$ fall–off.